 Fluorescent lights contain a small amount of mercury.
 Fortunately the risk of mercury poisoning, even when a CFL or fluorescent tube is broken indoors, is extremely low.
 Mercury in landfill, however, converts to toxic methylmercury and spreads through the wider environment via the air, water and soil.
-It's estimated 95% of mercury-containing lamps are currently sent to landfill in Australia.
+It's estimated 95 per cent of mercury-containing lamps are currently sent to landfill in Australia.

 Recycle your fluorescent lights to: